 A Manufacturing Method — Layer-Laminated ePTFE Gasket

-A selected ePTFE microporous film roll is mounted on an unwinder.
-The film’s leading end passes through the gap between the left and right traction rollers.
-Under the traction of these rollers, the film comes into contact with a horizontal working platform.
-The left and right traction rollers, together with a left (or right) pressure roller mounted at the left (or right) end of the platform, then move back and forth in synchrony.
-With roller pressure set to 0.5–2 MPa and roller temperature at 150–250 °C, the ePTFE film is repeatedly calendered flat and stacked on the platform.
-After each layer is laid, an adhesive is uniformly sprayed on the upper surface to laminate the next layer.
-This continues until the target thickness is reached.
-The laminate is then allowed to stand for 24 hours on the platform, held at 50–150 °C. Afterward, the edges are trimmed to obtain the finished ePTFE sealing gasket.
+A selected roll of ePTFE microporous film is mounted on an unwinder.
+The leading edge of the film passes through the gap between the left and right traction rollers.
+With the assistance of these rollers, the film makes contact with a horizontal working platform.
+The left and right traction rollers, along with a pressure roller mounted at either the left or right end of the platform, move back and forth in unison.
+The roller pressure is set between 0.5 and 2 MPa, and the roller temperature is maintained at 150 to 250 °C, allowing the ePTFE film to be repeatedly calendered flat and stacked on the platform.

 Detailed Manufacturing Steps